Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 In Tokyo, we recommend Rikugien (Nov 22 – Dec 4) for its stunning lights and autumn colors reflected in the lake.
 Arrive before 6 pm to beat the crowds for the best photos.

-In Kyoto, We recommend Kiyomizu-dera for its central location in old Kyoto.
+In Kyoto, we recommend Kiyomizu-dera for its central location in old Kyoto.
 You can even walk there from your hotel, stroll the lantern-lit paths, and take in the view from the famous stage, without the daytime crowds.
 Other great spots include To-ji and Eikando, both known for their magical night light-ups.

 4. Taste the Autumn Delicacies